dotnet/docs-aspire/docs/fundamentals/dashboard/overview.md

 ---
 title: .NET Aspire dashboard overview
-description: Overview of .NET Aspire dashboard and getting started. ms.date: 10/03/2024 ms.topic: reference
+description: Overview of .NET Aspire dashboard and getting started. ms.date: 10/29/2024 ms.topic: reference
 ---

 # .NET Aspire dashboard overview

 [.NET Aspire](../../get-started/aspire-overview.md) project templates offer a sophisticated dashboard for comprehensive app monitoring and inspection, and it's also available in [standalone mode](#standalone-mode).
 This dashboard allows you to closely track various aspects of your app, including logs, traces, and environment configurations, in real-time.
 It's purpose-built to enhance the development experience, providing an insightful overview of your app's state and structure.
+The dashboard exposes the ability to [stop, start, and restart resources](explore.md#resource-actions), as well as view and interact with logs and telemetry.

 ## Use the dashboard with .NET Aspire projects

-The dashboard is integrated into the .NET Aspire **AppHost**.
+The dashboard is integrated into the [.NET Aspire _*.AppHost_](../app-host-overview.md).
 During development the dashboard is automatically launched when you start the project.
 It's configured to display the .NET Aspire project's resources and telemetry.

 :::image type="content" source="media/explore/projects.png" lightbox="media/explore/projects.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page.":::